pipetree/pipetree/README.md

 # Pipetree
 A minimalist data pipeline library built on top of Spark

-### Example: Test all learning rates for your Cat Emotion Predictor in 32 lines of code
+### Example: Concurrently test learning rates for your Cat Emotion Predictor in 32 lines of code

 Pipetree is simple and straight forward.